ORCA interface

 def ORCA_External_Optimizer(fragment=None, theory=None, orcadir=None, charge=None, mult=None):

-Wrapper around ORCA helper programs.
+Wrapper around ORCA helper programs

 ASH features wrappers around useful ORCA programs such as orca_plot, orca_mapspc and orca_2mkl.
+This allows you to conveniently use these sub-programs within a Python script and as part of an ASH workflow.

 run_orca_plot